belle2/basf2/online_book/basf2/b2bii.rst

    :class: exercise stacked

-   Use the final task in `First steering file` lesson as a template, try to convert it your first b2bii analysis script.
+   Use the final task in `First steering file` lesson as a template, try to convert it to your first b2bii analysis script.

    This time, let's reconstruct
    :math:`B^{-} \to D^{0} \pi^{-}` with :math:`D^{0} \to K^{-}\pi^{+}\pi^{0}`.

-   Apply the same PID selections for your :math:`K` and :math:`\pi` as in earlier exercise.
+   Apply the same PID selections for your :math:`K` and :math:`\pi` as in the earlier exercise.

    In the end, save the PID (Belle-style electronID, muonID, and KID), with other variables for all particles in the decay chain to the ntuple.